Authority: Student Affairs

 - Emergency medical personnel.

-Reckless behavior is an activity or behavior in which a reasonable person knew or reasonably should have known that the activity or behavior may result in injury to another, including but not limited to excessive consumption of alcohol, binge drinking, drag racing, consumption of any controlled dangerous substance, acts of hazing, or other similar activity.
+Reckless Behavior: An activity or behavior in which a reasonable person knew or reasonably should have known that the activity or behavior may result in injury to another, including but not limited to excessive consumption of alcohol, binge drinking, drag racing, consumption of any controlled dangerous substance, acts of hazing, or other similar activity.

-Serious bodily injury is bodily injury that involves unconsciousness, extreme physical pain, or protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty, death, or a substantial risk of death.
+Serious Bodily Injury: Bodily injury that involves unconsciousness, extreme physical pain, or protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty, death, or a substantial risk of death.

 The University prohibits any form of hazing.
 Hazing in state colleges and universities is a violation of the law and is punishable by a fine and/or imprisonment (Louisiana Revised Statute 14:40.8) as well as by dismissal from the University.
-Hazing is also a violation of the University of Louisiana System’s policy and the MSU Code of Student Conduct Article 3.14.
-Violation of this policy can result in both disciplinary action imposed by the organization and/or institution as well as criminal charges.
+Hazing is also a violation of the University of Louisiana System’s policy and the University Code of Student Conduct Article 3.14.
+Violation of this policy can result in both disciplinary action imposed by the University as well as criminal charges.

-Violations of the Hazing Policy should be reported to the Division of Student Affairs and/or University Police.
-Infractions of this policy will result in disciplinary procedures according to the regulations prescribed in the University’s Code of Student Conduct.
+Violations of this policy should be reported using the online reporting form to the Office of Student Services and/or University Police.
+Online reporting forms are available at www.mcneese.edu/studentservices/report.
+Infractions of this policy will result in disciplinary procedures according to the regulations prescribed in the University’s Code of Student Conduct, and if necessary, the Student Organizations Handbook.
 Violations of law will be handled in accordance with the criminal court system.

-If an organization has taken disciplinary action against one of its members for hazing or has reason to believe that any member of the organization has participated in an incident of hazing, the organization shall report the incident to the Division of Student Affairs.
-If an organization or any of its members has been disciplined by a parent organization for hazing, the organization shall report the hazing for which the organization was disciplined to the Division of Student Affairs.
-When the Division of Student Affairs receives a report of an alleged incident of hazing McNeese is required to do both of the following:
+If an organization has taken disciplinary action against one of its members for hazing or has reason to believe that any member of the organization participated in an incident of hazing, the organization shall report the incident to the Office of Student Services.
+If an organization or any of its members has been disciplined by a parent organization for hazing, the organization shall report the hazing for which the organization was disciplined to the Office of Student Services.
+When the Office of Student Services receives a report of an alleged incident of hazing McNeese is required to do both of the following:

-- Document in writing all actions taken with regard to the report including but not limited to the date the report was received, reports made to law enforcement as provided in R.S.
+- Document in writing all actions taken regarding the report including but not limited to the date the report was received, reports made to law enforcement as provided in R.S.
 14:40.8, and any other information relative to the institution’s investigation, processing, and resolution of the incident.

 Prevention and Education Programs

-- The Hazing Prevention Coalition meets two to four times each semester to discuss strategies and trends associated with hazing prevention.
-This team shares information and resources as a frontline agency to better combat hazing in the McNeese community.
+- Student life administrators within the Office of Student Services frequently discuss strategies and trends associated with hazing prevention.
+This team shares information and resources campus-wide as a frontline coalition to better combat hazing in the McNeese community;

-- The Hazing Education webpage as a centralized resource for students, faculty, staff, and parents.
-It also includes links to various resources and additional information.
+- The hazing education webpage is a centralized resource for students, faculty, staff, and parents.
+It also includes links to various resources and additional information;

-- An anonymous online reporting form for hazing, discrimination, bias and/or other inappropriate activity located in the Hazing Education webpage.
+- An anonymous online reporting form for hazing, discrimination, bias, and/or other inappropriate activity located on the Student Services reporting webpage;

-- In addition, beginning in the fall semester of 2019, each new student shall be provided educational information on the dangers of and prohibition on hazing during the new student orientation process either in person or electronically.
+- Each new student shall be provided educational information on the dangers of and prohibition of hazing during the new student orientation process either in person or electronically;

-- Each organization (as defined above in this Policy and in R.S.
+- Each organization (as defined above in this policy and in R.S.
 17:1801.1) shall provide annually at least one hour of hazing prevention education to all members and prospective members.
 The education may be provided in person, electronically, or both.
-Each organization shall submit a report annually to the institution with which it is affiliated relative to the students receiving such education evidenced by an attestation of the student receiving the education.
+Each organization submits a report annually to the University relative to the students receiving such education evidenced by an attestation of the student receiving the education; and

-- The hazing prevention education required under the provisions above shall include the information about criminal penalties for the crime of criminal hazing.
-Information shall also be provided to organizations on their obligations under the law, including the duty to investigate and report; and on the possible loss of funding and other penalties applicable to organizations under the Hazing Laws.
+- The hazing prevention education required under the provisions above shall include information about criminal penalties for the crime of criminal hazing.
+Information shall also be provided to organizations on their obligations under the law, including the duty to investigate and report, and on the possible loss of funding and other penalties applicable to organizations under the hazing laws.

 Duty to Seek Assistance

-If any person serving as a representative or officer of an organization, including any representative, director, trustee, or officer of any national or parent organization of which any of the underlying entities as recognized in Section III B of this Policy is sanctioned or recognized member at the time of the hazing, knew and failed to report to law enforcement that one or more of the organization’s members were hazing another person, the organization may be subject to penalties under R.S.
+If any person serving as a representative, director, trustee, or officer of any national or parent organization is sanctioned at the time of the hazing, and this person knew and failed to report to law enforcement that one or more of the organization’s members were hazing another person, the organization may be subject to penalties under R.S.
 14:40.8.

 Those penalties may include:

-- Forfeiture of any public funds received by the organization,
+- Forfeiture of any public funds received by the organization; and/or

-Any student who violates the provisions of Acts 635, 637 and 640 of the 2018 Regular Session of the Louisiana Legislature and this Policy shall be expelled, suspended, or dismissed from the institution and not permitted to return for at least one semester, quarter, or comparable academic period and may be subject to criminal charges.
+Any student who violates the provisions of Acts 635, 637 and 640 of the 2018 Regular Session of the Louisiana Legislature and this policy shall be expelled, suspended, or dismissed from the University and not permitted to return for at least one semester, quarter, or comparable academic period and may be subject to criminal charges.

 Those criminal charges for violations of R.S 14:40.8 may include:

-- A fine of up to one thousand dollars and imprisonment for up to six months of both,
+- A fine of up to $1,000, imprisonment for up to six months, or both; and/or

-- If the hazing results in the serious bodily injury or death of a victim, or the hazing involves forced or coerced alcohol consumption that results in the victim having a blood alcohol concentration of at least .30 percent by weight based on grams of alcohol per one hundred cubic centimeters of blood, any person who commits an act of hazing shall be fined up to ten thousand dollars and imprisoned, with or without hard labor, for up to five years.
+- If the hazing results in the serious bodily injury or death of a victim, or the hazing involves forced or coerced alcohol consumption that results in the victim having a blood alcohol concentration of at least 0.30% by weight based on grams of alcohol per one hundred cubic centimeters of blood, any person who commits an act of hazing shall be fined up to $10,000 and imprisoned, with or without hard labor, for up to five years.

 Consent is not a defense.
 It is not a defense to prosecution of an offense that the person against whom the hazing was directed consented to or acquiesced in the hazing activity.